amayatsky/shadowsocks-url-generator/README.md

 ```

 ### Requirements
-Python (compatible with both 2 and 3 interpeter versions)
+Python (compatible with both 2 and 3 interpeter versions).

 ### Contribution
 Feel free to send your PRs and report any issues.